rajiv2560/EntityFramework.Docs/entity-framework/core/querying/related-data.md

 ```

 > [!NOTE]
-> One-to-one related entities are always loaded via JOINs, as this has no performance impact.
+> One-to-one related entities are always loaded via JOINs in the same query, as this has no performance impact.

 #### Enabling split queries globally